mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

            ports:
                - 443:443

 This will work if you get your certificates using ``certbot`` or a similar client.
-If your private key ein public key chain is named different, you can set ``NGINX_PRIVATE_KEY`` and ``NGINX_PUBLIC_KEY`` in your :file:`.env` file below.
+If your private key in public key chain is named different, you can set ``NGINX_PRIVATE_KEY`` and ``NGINX_PUBLIC_KEY`` in your :file:`.env` file below.